pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 ***************************
-1. Quickstart guide
+1. Quickstart Guide
 ***************************

 Let's start with a quick description of what to do after you unpack your brand new toy.
-Our aim is not to bug you with complex details about it, but instead get you as quick as possible to the point you can start doing useful things with your device.
+Our aim is not to bug you with complex details about it, but instead get you as quick as possible to the point you can start doing useful things with your board.

-It is strongly recommended to update the firmware on your device before coding, this is described in section 1.3 below
+It is strongly recommended to update the firmware on your board before coding, this is described in section 1.3 below

 This chapter will get you unboxed and ready to code in no time.